kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 Interestingly enough, one of the members of The Smith Street Band was also attending RMIT at that time, as well as Lucy Wilson who became a little bit ‘indie famous’ in Melbourne.
 So The Smith Street Band crew were hanging around RMIT, then Lucy Wilson was hanging around RMIT, the King Gizzard guys were hanging around RMIT.
 It was a couple of years where there were these really driven artists who were studying there, and we sort of made a really nice vibe in the course.

 W.B.T.G.
 Slinger:
-About needing to get out of the country, do you think it is a blessing or curse?
+About needing to get out of the country early, do you think it is a blessing or curse?
 A lot of Australian musicians talk about how difficult the industry here is.
 You’ve established it brings a potential advantage, but I wonder if you think it's more difficult here than other international markets?

 Dr. Barry Hill:
 Look, I think it's sort of a two-edged sword, it's definitely different.
 Definitely very, very difficult to make money.
 That's in the Australian market itself, unless you're really supported by Triple J and paying a publicist.
 So to get access to Triple J, this might be quite controversial, but these days you need to pay a publicist to promote your act to Triple J programmers.
 And they take <!--Waiting feedback-->bribes and stuff on the back door for that.
 So in a sense, Triple J really control the development of independent artists in Australia, and that's not a very good situation.